-1.13 The proposed unit mix, including 55 studio units (37%), 44 one-bedroom units (29%), 36 two-bedroom units (24%) and 15 three-bedroom units (10%) is to be revised to include a minimum of 10% three-bedroom units and 25% two-bedroom units to be met separately in the market rental and below market rental components.
+1.13 The proposed unit mix, including 44 studio units (30%), 48 one-bedroom units 33%), 38 two-bedroom units (26%) and 15 three-bedroom units (10%) is to be included in the Development Permit drawings.

-Note to Applicant: Any changes in the unit mix from the rezoning application may only be varied under the discretion of the Director of Planning or Development Permit Board provided that it does not go lower than 35% of the market rental units and 35% of the below-market rental units, designed to be suitable for families with children, of which at least 25% must be two-bedroom units and at least 10% must be three-bedroom units.
+Note to Applicant: Any changes in the unit mix from the rezoning application may be varied under the discretion of the Director of Planning or Development Permit Board provided that it does not go lower than 35% of the market rental units and 35% of the below-market rental units, designed to be suitable for families with children, of which at least 25% must be two-bedroom units and at least 10% must be three-bedroom units.

-- 1.14 The development should be designed in accordance with the High-Density Housing for Families with Children Guidelines, including the provision of: - (a) An outdoor amenity area to include areas suitable for a range of children's play activities and urban agriculture appropriate in size for the scale of the project and situated to maximize sunlight access (S. 3.3.2, 3.4.3); - (b) a minimum of 2.3 sq. m (24.7 sq. ft.) of bulk storage for each dwelling unit (S. 4.4.2);
+- 1.14 The development should be designed in accordance with the High-Density Housing for Families with Children Guidelines, including the provision of: - (a) An outdoor amenity area to include areas suitable for a range of children's play activities and urban agriculture appropriate in size for the scale of the project and situated to maximize sunlight access (S. 3.3.2, 3.4.3); - (b) A minimum of 2.3 sq. m (24.7 sq. ft.) of bulk storage for each dwelling unit (S. 4.4.2);